The Clean Energy Cashback Scheme – The UK’s Feed-in Tariff

 Of the 2,000 people questioned, a majority, 70%, also said that they would be willing to pay a little more on their electricity bills (10p per month) for the government to produce a more ambitious green energy plan on top of the already announced £1.17 per month.

-The government’s announcement of the feed-in tariff entitled clean energy cashback hopes to spread the investment of thousands of people in the UK to develop mini green renewable power plants that feed the National Grid.
-The UK’s current record is poor with less than 2% of the nation’s energy coming from renewable sources and when that’s compared with Germany who have 14% of the nation’s energy from green sites you can see that the country has a long way to go.
-It is thought that Germany’s record is so great because of the generous allowances under their own feed-in tariff rates that are some of the highest in the EU.
-Additionally, over 70% of Germany’s green electricity is sourced from people on feed in tariffs.
+Compared with Germany, which has 14% of the nation’s energy from green sites, you can see that the country has a long way to go.
+It is thought that Germany’s record is excellent because of the generous allowances under their own feed-in tariff rates, which are some of the highest in the EU.
+Additionally, over 70% of Germany’s green electricity is sourced from people on feed-in tariffs.

-At the time of the government’s announcement they had provided rates for their own feed in tariffs for the installation of solar panels and small wind turbines as follows:
+At the time of the government’s announcement, they had provided rates for their own feed-in tariffs for the installation of solar panels and small wind turbines as follows:

 - less than 4kwp new build – 31p per kWh generated